bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 ### Genome annotation

 The final assembly file is annotated to identify and label features using Prokka.
+Please see [genome annotation using Prokka documentation](../modules/local/annotate_prokka/README.md) for more information.

 > [!IMPORTANT]
 > Gene symbols may not be as update as the product description when using Prokka.
 It is recommended to use NCBI's [Prokaryotic Genome Annotation Pipeline (PGAP)](https://github.com/ncbi/pgap) to further investigate putatively present genes.